ÎÞÂë×¨Çø

 Melanie Prado smiling at the camera.

-The Division of Diversity, Equity, and Inclusion is proud to welcome Melanie Prado (she/her) as their new student assistant this year!
+The Division of Opportunity and Institutional Excellence is proud to welcome Melanie Prado (she/her) as their new student assistant this year!
 Melanie is currently a junior at ÎÞÂëרÇø, where she’s pursuing a BBA in Arts and Entertainment Management.
 With her vibrant personality and passion for fostering inclusivity, Melanie brings a unique perspective to our team, blending her academic focus with her commitment to making a difference on campus.
 As someone deeply involved in both the arts and diversity initiatives, she’s ready to make a meaningful impact while learning and growing alongside the DEI team.

-What drew you to work with the Division of Diversity, Equity, and Inclusion?
+What drew you to work with the Division of Opportunity and Institutional Excellence?

 The Division of DEI plays a crucial role in amplifying the voices of underrepresented individuals on our campus.
 As someone with Colombian and Costa Rican heritage, this mission deeply resonates with me.
 Growing up in a multicultural family, I’ve experienced firsthand the importance of fostering communication and understanding among diverse perspectives.
 Working with a team dedicated to creating an inclusive environment felt like a natural fit, and I’m excited to contribute to a mission that not only raises awareness but actively drives change.